 If that's the case though, how?
 And what are the best practices for implementing SEO in Squarespace sites?

 Want more DIY Squarespace SEO tips?

-A self-paced, simple and modestly priced Squarespace SEO online course is in the works & my goal is to launch it for you later this year (2019)!
+A self-paced, simple and modestly priced Squarespace SEO online course is in the works & my goal is to launch it for you soon!
 It will walk you through all the steps to implement basic SEO for your Squarespace site.

 Subscribe now to get 19% OFF & exclusive VIP access!
 When it's available, I'll send ya an email with a special discount code.

 First you have to understand that there's a difference between keywords for local businesses, online businesses & businesses that do both.